 What you get

-Intensive training in a busy, working stained glass studio where you watch and practise core glass painting techniques – while real work goes on around you:
+Intensive 1-to-1 training in a busy, working stained glass studio where you watch and practise core glass painting techniques – while real work goes on around you:

 “… a superb experience: the best course I have ever been on” (Isobel Ackery, Sussex, England)